Connor Wong Player Props: Red Sox vs. Mets

 - Wong is hitting .240 with 19 doubles, six home runs and 16 walks.

-- In 53.6% of his 69 games this season, Wong has picked up at least one hit.
-He's also had 11 multi-hit games.

-- He has homered in five games this year (7.2%), homering in 2.5% of his chances at the plate.

-- In 21.7% of his games this year, Wong has driven in at least one run.
-In seven of those games (10.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Wong has had at least one RBI in 21.4% of his games this season (15 of 70), with more than one RBI seven times (10.0%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.